BillStark001/DeepGTAV/README.md

 ## Installation
 1. Make sure GTAV is on version 1.0.1180.2 or below
-2. Copy-paste the contents of *bin/Release* under your GTAV installation directory
+2. Copy-paste the contents of *bin/Release* and *Release* under your GTAV installation directory
 3. Replace your saved game data in *Documents/Rockstar Games/GTA V/Profiles/* with the contents of *bin/SaveGame*
 4. Download *[paths.xml](https://drive.google.com/file/d/0B6pR5O2YrmHnNU9EMDBSSFpMV00/view?usp=sharing)* and store it also in the GTAV installation directory.